 Time, encouragement, resources and support are required to Indigenize.

-- All of our instructors have dedicated professional development time and can choose to take TELŦIN TŦE WILNEW, design new indigenized curriculum or indigenize existing curriculum.
+- All of our employees can choose to take TELŦIN TŦE WILNEW,

-- Curriculum approvals bodies encourage curriculum writers to Indigenize by asking each presenter: "Have you considered how to Indigenize this program/course"?
+- Curriculum approvals bodies ask that curriculum writers Indigenize by asking each presenter: "Have you considered how to Indigenize this program/course"?
 If they have not they are offered the support of the Indigenization Coordinator to integrate appropriate content and/or processes into their proposal.
 There is an Indigenous member on the Integrated Curriculum Committee and Education Council.

 Resources and Support

-- The Indigenization Coordinator consults/collaborates as requested and facilitates connection with community as needed.
+- The Indigenization Coordinator and Education Developer, Indigenization and Sustainability consult/collaborate as requested and facilitate connection with community as needed.

 - Our Centre for Excellence in Teaching and Learning has dedicated curriculum development support to guide faculty and curriculum writers.